opossum-linux/dotfiles/README.md

 {flameshot} works everywhere that's the reason why i use it

-{vim} neovim's for weak and javascript coders
+{vim} neovim's for weak and javascript coders (use it for notes and writing)

 {wlsunset&Redshift} i'm not going outside in tights sorry